cisagov/ScubaGear/baselines/powerbi.md

 changing the **Guest user permissions are limited** setting in AAD to allow these users to use people pickers within the Power BI UX.
 Since Power BI integrates natively with AAD, the AAD Baseline should be consulted for additional guidance on managing guest users.
+Also, in PowerBI there will need to be a security group setup to limit access.

 ### Policies
 #### MS.POWERBI.2.1v1